 - Liver disease.

-What to Do If You Overdose
+What to Do If You Overdose on Klonopin

 If someone has overdosed on Klonopin, immediately call 911.
 Check to see if they are still breathing and place them in the recovery position until help arrives.
 Once the individual has made it to the hospital, doctors and nurses will provide supportive care and monitoring to ensure that they are safe.

-An “antidote” drug known as flumazenil will, in some cases, be given in the hospital to reverse the effects of an acute benzodiazepine overdose.2 It is used for the reversal of the sedative effects of Klonopin (or other benzodiazepines) and is meant to work in tandem with other life-saving measures such as airway management and ventilation assistance, when required.3 Although this antidote medication carries some risks (e.g., increased potential for seizure activity), its careful administration can play a vital role during certain overdose management protocols.8
+An “antidote” drug known as flumazenil will, in some cases, be given in the hospital to reverse the effects of an acute benzodiazepine overdose.2 It is used for the reversal of the sedative effects of Klonopin (or other benzodiazepines) and is meant to work in tandem with other life-saving measures, such as airway management and ventilation assistance, when required.3 Although this antidote medication carries some risks (e.g. increased potential for seizure activity), its careful administration can play a vital role during certain overdose management protocols.8

 Depending on how the person recovers from their overdose, they may stay in the emergency department until they are stabilized.
 If the overdose was intentional, they will likely undergo a psychiatric evaluation before leaving the hospital.
 If the individual experienced significant respiratory depression or coma during the overdose, they will be referred to the intensive care unit (ICU) for further care.8

-If you have overdosed on Klonopin or you are currently misusing Klonopin, treatment is the safest way for you to get help and manage uncomfortable side effects of withdrawal.
+If you have overdosed on Klonopin or you are currently misusing Klonopin, addiction treatment is the safest way for you to get help and manage uncomfortable side effects of withdrawal.

 Treatment options include:9,10

 - Outpatient treatment: In an outpatient setting, you live at home and visit the treatment center during the week to work with a therapist and participate in group therapy.
-People often transition into (or “step-down” to) outpatient treatment after finishing an inpatient or residential program.
-However, if your addiction to Klonopin is less severe and your risks of a difficult or complicated withdrawal are low, effective rehabilitation treatment might begin at one of these facilities.
+People often transition into (or “step down” to) outpatient treatment after finishing an inpatient or residential program.
+However, if your addiction to Klonopin is less severe and your risks of a difficult or complicated withdrawal are lower, effective rehabilitation treatment might begin at one of these facilities.
 This option may be a good fit for people who have a solid support system at home.

-- Cognitive-behavioral therapy (CBT): CBT can help you recognize and change maladaptive patterns of behavior, including continued Klonopin misuse, that spring from certain triggering situations.
+- Cognitive behavioral therapy (CBT): CBT can help you recognize and change maladaptive patterns of behavior—including continued Klonopin misuse—that spring from certain triggering situations.
 Recognizing your own triggers can help you figure out how to have a healthier response to urges to use the drug after treatment.

 No matter your situation—whether you’ve only recently begun misusing the drug or have chronically struggled with Klonopin addiction—it is never too late to get the help you need.
 American Addiction Centers (AAC) has trusted rehab facilities across the country.
 To learn more about rehab programs and treatment options, please contact a caring admissions navigator with AAC free at .